Yadnesh-Ranshevare/DSA/Graph/Readme.md

     - return `true`

 ### why to use recursion stack instead of visited array
-**visited array also do the same thing keep the track of the visited nodes, but because of the directed nature of the graph using visited array to check wether we have visited any node in past or not to find the cycle may cause some inconsistency**
+**Although visited array do the same thing i.e, keep the track of the visited nodes, but because of the directed nature of the graph using visited array to check wether we have visited any node in past or not to find the cycle may cause some inconsistency**

 **Example using `visited array`:**